kammitama5/kammitama5.github.io/_posts/2020-06-04-Wednesday-June-4th.md

   (ie someone had reviewed/read/gave feedback on something you were working on for a conference).
 I contacted the researcher and told them about what my advisor had done for me, and he decided that it was worth putting on as a +1 tally for a donation to the organization.
+- I signed up for this mentorship on AI Ethics.
+It's been a delightful experience thus far.
+My mentor is amazing, and she's real.
+I feel so at ease speaking with her.
+She's a hybrid thinker in terms of the tech/ethics space, with very acute observations.
 - I signed up for the Dark Matters class at SFPC; I did this because when I saw the description, I think I must have said out loud "this class is perfect!".
 I imagined myself being there.
 I was strangely surprised to find an email in my inbox that said that I had been accepted as one of 18 students for one of the full cohorts.
 I'm truly grateful.
 What a wonderful community!